Common misconceptions about aviation and Malmi Airport

 ______________________________________

-Thus the closing down of Malmi Airport to build a suburb for 10.000 people simply cannot be a matter of life and death for Helsinki.
-The choking of the operations of a functionally irreplaceable airport as a target for housing construction, going on for decades already, does not serve the general interests of society and the building of a European metropolis.
+Thus the closing down of Malmi Airport to build an apartment house area for 20000-30000 people simply cannot be a matter of life and death for Helsinki.
+The choking of the operations of a functionally irreplaceable airport as a target for housing construction, going on for decades already, does not serve the general interests of society nor the building of a European metropolis.

 Misconception 9: Malmi Airport disturbs the people living nearby.